Pandemic Orders and industry requirements are regularly updated

-Employees have a duty to take reasonable care of the health and safety of themselves and others in the workplace, and to cooperate with any action their employer takes to comply with a requirement imposed by OHS laws.
+Employees have a duty to take reasonable care of the health and safety of themselves and others in the workplace, and to cooperate with any action their employer takes to comply with a requirement imposed by the OHS Act or OHS Regulations.

-Where a risk to health associated with potential exposure to coronavirus (COVID-19) is identified at a workplace, employers must eliminate the risk so far as is reasonably practicable.
+Where a risk to health associated with potential exposure to COVID-19 is identified at a workplace, employers must eliminate the risk so far as is reasonably practicable.
 Where it is not possible to eliminate the risk, it must be controlled so far as is reasonably practicable.

 Control measures may include the use of personal protective equipment (PPE) including RPE.
-However, PPE is the lowest order of control and must always be used in combination with other control measures to reduce the risk of exposure to the coronavirus (COVID-19), like preliminary phone screening of patients to identify suspected cases and hand hygiene.
+However, PPE is the lowest order of control and must always be used in combination with other control measures to reduce the risk of exposure to COVID-19.
 The WorkSafe website has information to help employers understand and use the hierarchy of control.

 Selection of the type of RPE required to be worn by employees depends on factors including: